MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceClass.md

 ### Embedding classes

-If you would like to include a new type with defined properties that you can use within your resource, create a class with property types as described above.
+If you would like to include a new type with defined properties that you can use within your DSC Resource, create a class with property types as described before.

 ```powershell
 class Reason {